Emilsone/Emilsone/README.md

 PROFESSIONAL SUMMARY

-Ezekiel is a  Software Developer with over 2 years of experience in frontend development, building responsive website sites using these web technologies like Javascript, VueJs, HTML and CSS, Bootstrap Tailwind CSS.
+Ezekiel is a  Software Developer with over 2 years of experience in frontend development, building responsive website sites using these web technologies like Javascript, VueJs, Nuxt Js,  HTML and CSS, Bootstrap Tailwind CSS.
 I specialize in converting designs to Code.
-I love using different technologies to build solutions for humanity.
+I love using different technologies to solve problems for humanity.

-- 🔭 I’m currently working on an Team website, farm product website with Vue Js and firebase
+- 🔭 I’m currently working on a Team website, farm product website with, Vue Js and firebase
 - 🌱 I’m currently learning How to live with vue 😄
 - 👯 I’m looking to collaborate with people -  who are interested in working on products & sharing productive ideas with developers across the board.